kyungjae-lee/engineers-notebook/operating-systems/mutual-exclusion-semaphores-os-support.md

   * **Signal**
     * Increments the semaphore value as an **atomic operations**
-    * If the value is still <= 0, then a blocked process that was waiting for the semaphore will be unblocked so it can proceed into the critical section that is under protection
+    * If the value is still <= 0, then a blocked process that was waiting for the semaphore will be unblocked (i.e., moved into the ready queue) so it can proceed into the critical section when it is dispatched.

   > A binary semaphore with value 1, means the resource is available
   >